ray-project/ray/doc/source/cluster/kubernetes/user-guides/gpu.rst

 Say we have a RayCluster configured as in the config snippet above:

 - There is a worker group of Ray pods with 1 unit of GPU capacity each.
-- The Ray cluster does not currently have any workers from that group.
+- The Ray cluster does not currently have any worker nodes from that group.
 - `maxReplicas` for the group is at least 2.

-Then the following Ray program will trigger upscaling of 2 GPU workers.
+Then the following Ray program will trigger upscaling of 2 GPU worker nodes.

 .. code-block:: python